 75% layout hits the sweet spot for desk space versus functionality — full alphanumeric keys, function row, arrow keys, and a small cluster of navigation keys, all in a footprint smaller than a tenkeyless keyboard.
 Bluetooth 5.1 with three-device pairing and a 2.4GHz USB receiver option gives you four total connection methods.
 Battery life with backlighting off runs approximately 300 hours — roughly 6 weeks of full workday use between charges.

-Hot-swappable switches mean you can pull any switch and replace it with a different type in about 30 seconds per key, no soldering required.
-The K2 Pro ships in Gateron G Pro Red, Brown, or Blue — linear, tactile, or clicky — and accepts any standard MX-compatible switch.
+Hot-swappable switches mean you can pull any switch and replace it in about 30 seconds per key, no soldering required.
+Ships in Gateron G Pro Red, Brown, or Blue — linear, tactile, or clicky.

-Pros: Mac layout out of the box, Bluetooth 5.1 with three-device pairing, hot-swappable switches, 2.4GHz option, aluminum frame option available, strong community support and keycap availability.
-Cons: Software (Keychron launcher) required for full remapping, RGB adds weight and reduces battery life significantly, aluminum version adds $30-40 to the price, no per-key RGB on base model.
+Pros: Mac layout out of the box, Bluetooth 5.1, three-device pairing, hot-swappable, 2.4GHz option, aluminum frame option available, strong community support.
+Cons: Software required for full remapping, RGB adds weight and reduces battery life significantly, aluminum version adds $30-40 to the price.

 2. Nuphy Air75 V2 — Best for Mac Aesthetics (~$105-115)